Ovarian cysts

 Pathological cysts

 These may happen because of an overgrowth of cells.
 You may hear these types of ovarian cyst referred to as tumours.
 But this doesn’t necessarily mean that they’re cancerous.
 Most aren’t.
-To find out more about ovarian cysts and cancer, see our FAQ: Does having an ovarian cyst mean I have cancer?

-You can also get cysts on your ovaries if you have endometriosis or polycystic ovary syndrome (PCOS).
+You can also get pathological cysts on your ovaries if you have endometriosis or polycystic ovary syndrome (PCOS).

 Causes of ovarian cysts